Miguel Anjos is Professor and Chair of Operational Research in the School of Mathematics, University of Edinburgh.

 He is the President-Elect of the INFORMS Section on Energy, Natural Resources and the Environment.
 He has served on the Council of the Mathematical Optimization Society, as Program Director for the SIAM Activity Group on Optimization, as Vice-Chair of the INFORMS Optimization Society, and as a member of the Research Review Committee of Mitacs.

 Professor Anjos was the Editor-in-Chief of Optimization and Engineering from 2013 to 2017 and serves on the editorial boards of several other journals.
-He received the Méritas Teaching Award from Ecole Polytechnique in 2012.
+He received the Méritas Teaching Award from Polytechnique Montreal in 2012.
 He was awarded a Humboldt Research Fellowship for Experienced Researchers in 2009, and the Queen Elizabeth II Diamond Jubilee Medal for significant contributions to mathematical optimization and its industrial applications.

 Professor Anjos is a senior member of IEEE and a fellow of EUROPT and of the Canadian Academy of Engineering (CAE).
 He is a past holder of a Canada Research Chair, and he currently holds an Inria International Chair on power peak minimization for the smart grid.

 Curriculum vitae available on request.